Aotearoa New Zealand's histories: Structure and format

 relationships and connections between people and across boundaries have shaped the course of Aotearoa New Zealand's histories.

+Although a separate document, Aotearoa New Zealand's histories was connected in the current New Zealand Curriculum as part of the Social Sciences learning area, which focused on "how societies work and how people can participate as critical, active, informed, and responsible citizens...[with]...contexts drawn from the past, present, and future and from places within and beyond New Zealand".
+As the government progressed a full refresh of the curriculum, Te Mātaiaho, a draft framework was released in March 2023.
+This document retained the 'Understand-Know-Do' structure of Aotearoa New Zealand's histories, the content of which was directly included in the learning area Te ao tangata|Social Sciences.

 Te Takanga o Te Wā is in Te Marautanga o Aotearoa, Māori-medium curriculum, as a new strand in Tikanga ā-Iwi (Social Studies).
-As of September 2022, there are four strands, Te Whakaritenga Pāpori me te Ahurea (Social Organisation and Culture), Te Ao Hurihuri (The Changing World), Te Wāhi me te Taiao (Place and environment), and Ngā Mahinga Ohaoha (The Economic World).

-As a fifth strand, Te Takanga o Te Wā will be based on He Tamaiti Hei Raukura, a conceptual framework developed by the New Zealand Ministry of Education that "stems from a Māori world view and reflects the values of Māori society and what whānau want for their children as Māori, and as global citizens...[and]...takes a holistic approach that places the ākonga at the centre of teaching and learning."

-The framework recognises students as 'he uri whakaheke' (a descendant), 'he tangata' (a person), 'he puna kōrero' (a communicator), and 'he ākonga' (as a learner), [supporting the development of]..."skills and abilities that will enable them to succeed in a changing world, by immersing Māori knowledge in the Māori world."
+As of November 2023, there were four strands, Te Whakaritenga Pāpori me te Ahurea (Social Organisation and Culture), Te Ao Hurihuri (The Changing World), Te Wāhi me te Taiao (Place and environment), and Ngā Mahinga Ohaoha (The Economic World).
+A fifth strand, Te Takanga o Te Wā, will be based on He Tamaiti Hei Raukura, a conceptual framework developed by the Ministry of Education that "stems from a Māori world view and reflects the values of Māori society and what whānau want for their children as Māori, and as global citizens...[and]...takes a holistic approach that places the ākonga at the centre of teaching and learning".
+The framework recognises students as 'he uri whakaheke' (a descendant), 'he tangata' (a person), 'he puna kōrero' (a communicator), and 'he ākonga' (as a learner), [supporting the development of]..."skills and abilities that will enable them to succeed in a changing world, by immersing Māori knowledge in the Māori world".